 A few capabilities map directly to capturing selection rationale:

-• The Tender Defense Packet.
-The screening, the census intelligence, the score breakdown (every point tied to a named rule and reason), and the carrier's attestation are assembled into a single dated document — an artifact that carries the *rationale*, not just the result.
+- The Carrier Selection Record.
+The screening, the census intelligence, the score breakdown (every point tied to a named rule and reason), and the carrier's attestation are assembled into a single dated document — an artifact that carries the rationale, not just the result.

 The point of these features isn't to manufacture a rationale — it's to capture the real one you already form when you select a carrier, in a form that's consistent and retrievable.